Tuesday, 29 November 2011

 Wednesday, 9 November 2011

-I cannot claim any direct connection with Professor Sharpe but this does not stop me feeling somewhat sad that a historian of his calibre has passed from the historical scene at such a young age.
-Having already lost another significant historian of the 17th century Barry Coward this year, Early Modern historical study has been diminished by the loss of two historians of stature.
+I cannot claim any direct connection with Professor Sharpe, but this does not stop me feeling somewhat sad that a historian of his calibre has passed from the historical scene at such a young age.
+Having already lost another important historian of the 17th century Barry Coward this year, the Early Modern historical study has been diminished by the loss of two historians of stature.

-It must be said that Sharpe was not the first to concentrate on the “superstructure “of events of the English revolution.
+It must be said that Sharpe was not the first to concentrate on the “superstructure “of events of the English Revolution.
 His concentration on politics to the detriment of “base” i.e. Economics was developed to a fine art by Professor Conrad Russell.
-Russell has been attributed with being one of the few historians to link causes that were connected to actual effects.
-Whether this is true this is not really the place to argue.
+Russell has been attributed to being one of the few historians to link causes that were connected to actual effects.
+Whether this is true, this is not really the place to argue.

-Perhaps Sharpe’s most important book was The Personal Rule of Charles I. It is certainly a tour de force of about 980 pages.
+Perhaps Sharpe’s most famous book was The Personal Rule of Charles I. It is certainly a tour de force of about 980 pages.
 Sharpe in this book strikes me as being sympathetic to his subject of Charles 1st.
 He shares this admiration of Charles with another historian John Adamson.
-Sharpe presents the period of Charles 1st rule as one of stability and that his rule did really accomplish a lot.
-Suffice to say he does not subscribe to the Marxist theory that this was a time of great crisis and the Civil war represented an important stage in the transformation of England from a feudal society into a capitalist one.
+Sharpe presents the period of Charles 1st rule as one of stability and that his government did actually accomplish a lot.
+Suffice to say he does not subscribe to the Marxist theory that this was a time of great crisis and the Civil War represented an important stage in the transformation of England from a feudal society into a capitalist one.

 I must admit have not read all of Sharpe’s work so therefore I cannot comment yet on their merits.
-Of the work I have read Sharpe comes across as a historian who was passionate about his subject.
-He was methodical and according to one writer had a fierce work ethic.
-He paid great attention to accuracy.
-Whether you agreed with his conclusions he wrote in a manner which was able to explain in simplified terms complex problems.
+Of the work, I have read Sharpe comes across as a historian who was passionate about his subject.
+He was methodical and according to one writer had a fierce work ethic and paid great attention to accuracy.
+Whether you agreed with his conclusions, he wrote in a manner which was able to explain in simplified terms complex problems.
 This appears to be a dying art these days.

-It will be to future historians to judge whether Sharpe’s contribution and other subscribers to revisionist history has transformed our understanding of early modern England.
-Unlike some writers I believe this debate to be on going and far from “sterile”.
-One of the most important aspect of Sharpe’s history writing was his attempt to cross the divide between history and politics.
+It will be to future historians to judge whether Sharpe’s contribution and other subscribers to revisionist history have transformed our understanding of early modern England.
+Unlike some writers, I believe this debate to be ongoing and far from “sterile”.
+One of the most important aspects of Sharpe’s history writing was his attempt to cross the divide between history and politics.
 Again it is not within the remit of this appreciation of Sharpe’s life to judge whether this ‘cultural turn’ will “refigure our understanding of the history and politics of early modern England and the materials and methods of our study”.

 His method can be found in my favourite book of his called Reading Revolutions-The Politics of Reading in Early Modern England Yale University Press 2000.
 It is a fascinating book.